memoria-io/memoria-io.github.io/public/blog/error_handling.md

-# Error handling in Java for the Reactive Functional rebels

 Have you wondered how to safely propagate errors and exceptions including the ones that are unknown (aka being Reactively **Resilient** )  from the very bottom layer of Repositories and DAOs up to the API ?